With all the technology and video platforms available to everyone, becoming an online personal trainer has never been easier.

-Before Fitness Blender launched its own website and offered comprehensive weight loss programs there, Daniel and Kelli had been uploading YouTube videos to earn “extra cash” during the start of the recession.
+Before Fitness Blender launched its own website and offered comprehensive weight loss programs there, Daniel and Kelli had been uploading YouTube videos to earn extra cash during the start of the 2008 recession.

 By 2012, the couple was able to quit their day jobs and focus on Fitness Blender full-time.

-As of mid-2017, their YouTube channel has a whopping 44 million subscribers, while its most popular video “10 Minute Ab Workout” has 47 million views.
+As of the second quarter of 2021, their YouTube channel has 6.57 million subscribers, while its most popular video “10 Minute Ab Workout” has 75 million views.

 The Segars have also moved to a new house with the same-looking white-background garage, but now with a spare room as their office.